 Instructions to Candidates on their Conduct in Written Examinations

-17.1 Instructions to candidates on the Conduct of all Examinations held in the University.
+17.1 Instructions to candidates on the Conduct of all Examinations held in-person in the University.

 - Candidates are required to obey the instructions of the invigilator.
 It is the duty of the invigilator to prevent any behaviour likely to cause disturbance to other candidates.
 Candidates needing to leave the room for any purpose must first ask permission of the invigilator, who may accompany the candidate.